Who Are Quick House Sale Companies?

 - Prospective clients can get in touch with Property Solvers via our online channels or our freephone number (0800 044 3733) that is manned 24 hours, 7 days a week;

-- The call centre representative will take some basic details and explain that the Area Manager will be back in touch to discuss the vendor’s situation;
+- The call centre representative will take some basic details and explain that the Sales Manager will be back in touch to discuss the vendor’s situation;

 - All of the details will be forwarded to the Property Solvers Customer Relationship Management (CRM) system;

 - Clients can also email Property Solvers at firstname.lastname@example.org or call our London-based head office during office hours on 020 8226 6901 (this is more likely to be the case for client referrals).